amazloom1/MIST4610-Project1-Group-5/README.md

 )
 AND e1.employeeid < e2.employeeid;
 ```
-**Description**: Detects employees with overlapping shifts on the same day.

-**Justification**: Helps managers prevent scheduling conflicts and overstaffing.
+**Description**:
+- Gives two employees and the date of their shifts

+**Justification**:
+- Can be used to ensure that there are not too many employees working on any given day at any given time

 ---